Glyncorrwg Mineral Railway: Railway

 The Glyncorrwg Mineral Railway was essential to the plans of Parsons and Strange: without it, it would have been impossible to bring the coal to market in economic quantities and allow it to be sold at competitive rates.

 It was built under the terms of the 'eight-mile clause' in the Neath Canal Navigation Company's Act of Parliament of 1791 which gave powers to the canal company or individual industrialists with the consent of the company to build railways to mines, quarries etc. within eight miles of the canal.
 Parsons and Strange gave notice to the Canal Company in March 1839 that they intended to seek powers under this clause and their application was approved at the company's General Assembly on 4 July 1839.

 Construction started almost immediately under the direction of the local mining engineer and surveyor, William Kirkhouse (c1785–1873).
 By December 1839 work was sufficiently advanced for him to start sourcing the rails, seeking quotes from the iron manufacturers Harford, Davies & Co of Ebbw Vale Ebbw Vale and Rowland Fothergill of the Abernant ironworks at Aberdare.
 The first four miles to a coal level which they opened on the Fforchdwm estate were probably completed by mid-1840 with the exception of the powered incline at the head of the Gwenffrwd valley where there were delays with the construction of the engine house.
 It was probably June 1841 before the railway was fully operational, that being the month when the first consignment of coal was shipped on the Tennant Canal.

 The railway terminated at a wharf on the eastern bank of the Neath Canal at Aberdulais just south of the junction point with the Tennant Canal Tennant Canal.
 This provided an outlet to the two shipping places of Briton Ferry (via the Neath Canal) and Swansea (via the Tennant Canal).
 From Aberdulais the railway climbed a series of four self-acting inclines to the top of Cefn Morfydd, each one leading into the next.
-The railway then ran through a deep cutting and over a high embankment embankment for just over half a mile before descending by means of a powered incline into Cwmgwenffrwd.
+The railway then ran through a deep cutting and over a high embankment for just over half a mile before descending by means of a powered incline into Cwmgwenffrwd.
 This was the only powered incline on the railway since this was the only one where the gradient was against the load.
 The stationary engine to work the incline was supplied from Neath Abbey ironworks in 1840/41.
 No trace of the engine house survives but the retaining wall of the reservoir which held water for the engine remains nearby.
 From the foot of this incline the railway then followed the Gwenffrwd and Pelena rivers to Fforchdwm level, taking a course now followed by the road through the village of Tonmawr which grew up around it from the 1840s.